A 10 year blockchain tech roadmap

 - Layer 2 protocols need to be deployed and matured like lightning

 - We need robust technical and social systems to govern blockchain networks.
-Authority should be managed in audible and verifiable methods.
+Authority should be managed in auditable and verifiable methods via smart contracts.

 - Validators need to become more organizationally mature.
 To achieve scale, we need to be able to start believing that networks have validators capable of operating high availability, high security infrastructures.

 - There needs to be systems for managing and indemnifying validators against regulatory and other risks .